Towards interpretable AI with quantum annealing feature selection: Introduction

 \section{Introduction}

-Deep learning (DL) has emerged as the standard approach to solving computer vision problems, due to its ability to efficiently process large volumes of unstructured data such as images and videos~\cite{trigka2025comprehensive, noor2024survey}.
+Deep learning (DL) has emerged as the standard approach to solving computer vision problems due to its ability to efficiently process large volumes of unstructured data such as images and videos~\cite{trigka2025comprehensive, noor2024survey}.
 One of the most relevant contributions of DL to the development of the area of computer vision is attributed to the introduction of the Convolutional Neural Network (CNN)~\cite{lecun1998convolutional,krizhevsky2012imagenet}.
-CNN sequentially applies convolution operations that learn local spatial correlations within data in an efficient way, since the data-dimension is consecutively reduced across multiple layers while higher-level features are extracted.
+CNN sequentially applies convolution operations that learn local spatial correlations within data by reducing the data-dimension across multiple layers while extracting higher-level features.

 Different CNN architectures have been proposed and explored so far.
 The first breakthrough in CNNs began with AlexNet, which achieved significant performance on the ImageNet~\cite{russakovsky2015imagenet} challenge and sparked a wave of architectural innovations~\cite{krizhevsky2012imagenet}.
 Subsequent architectures such as VGGNet~\cite{simonyan2014very} and ResNet~\cite{he2016deep} demonstrated that deeper structures and residual connections could significantly improve representation learning and training stability, becoming widely used backbone models for visual recognition systems~\cite{khan2020survey, rangel2024survey}.
 Subsequently, many other variants of CNNs have been proposed for various pixel-level tasks such as U-Net~\cite{ronneberger2015u} that introduced an encoder–decoder scheme with skip connections and became a standard approach for image segmentation~\cite{rayed2024deep, azad2024advances}.
-Modern CNNs are also used in generative modeling, including variational autoencoders and generative adversarial networks~\cite{kingma2015adam, goodfellow2014gan, han2019image}, diffusion models~\cite{sohl2015deep, ho2020denoising, rombach2022high, croitoru2023diffusion} and vision transformers~\cite{dosovitskiy2020image, vaswani2017attention}.
+Modern CNNs are also used in generative modeling, including variational autoencoders and generative adversarial networks~\cite{kingma2015adam, goodfellow2014gan, han2019image} and diffusion models~\cite{sohl2015deep, ho2020denoising, rombach2022high, croitoru2023diffusion}.